source-academy/js-slang/README.md

 $ make        # to make the PDF documents using LaTeX
 ```

-Note: The documentation may not build on Windows, depending on your bash setup.
+Note: The documentation may not build on Windows, depending on your bash setup, [see above](https://github.com/source-academy/js-slang#requirements).

 Documentation on the Source libraries are generated from inline
 documentation in the library sources, a copy of which are kept in